-I love Korean fish jerky (Juipo 쥐포).
-These salty, sweet, chewy jerky were always big hit in every Korean kid’s lunch box (Doshirak, 도시락) as I was growing up.
+Have you seen Juipo (Korean fish jerky)?
+As I was growing in Korea this salty, sweet, chewy jerky was always big hit in every Korean kid’s lunch box (Doshirak, 도시락).

-First roast your Juipo over low flame on stove top until it gets curled up and the edge gets browned, about 10 seconds each sides.
+First roast your Juipo over the low flame on stove top until it curls up and the edge gets browned, about 5-7 seconds each sides.